 - Always insert images full size initially and then scale them down to the desired size.
 This ensures the image will display clearly in all export formats. - Preview your content in all formats often.
 This means reviewing the webbook view and exporting the PDF and EPUB files to see how things look.
 Sometimes something that looks good in the webbook will not work in the PDF (or will need extra CSS to make it work).
-If this is the case, it's better to find the problem earlier rather than later so we can figure out how to fix it.
+If

 - Keep accessibility in mind as you work.
 This will make the project go smoother rather than trying to fix accessibility at the end.
 At the very least, make sure you are describing images as you go.
-See the chapter on Accessibility for more information. - Document the source (attribution information) of all openly licensed and public domain content you include.
-See the chapter on Citation and Attribution for more information.
+See the chapter on Accessibility (#chapter-accessibility) for more information. - Document the source (attribution information) of all openly licensed and public domain content you include.
+See the chapter on Citation and Attribution (#chapter-citation-and-attribution) for more information.